Shutdown day 16: Weekend talks on government shutdown continue

-With the talks stalled, House Speaker Nancy Pelosi, D-Calif., said House Democrats intend to start passing individual bills to reopen agencies.
-The first would be the Treasury Department, to ensure people receive their tax refunds.
+Trump also asserted that he could relate to the plight of the hundreds of thousands of federal workers who aren't receiving paychecks, though he acknowledged they will have to "make adjustments" to deal with the shutdown shortfall.
+A day earlier, the president had tweeted that he didn't care that "most of the workers not getting paid are Democrats."

-"Not much headway made today," Trump tweeted on Saturday after receiving a briefing from the team led by Vice President Mike Pence.
+He said he planned to call the heads of American steel companies in hopes of coming up with a new design for the barrier he contends must be built along the southern border.
+Trump had previously promised a concrete wall, but now says it could be made of steel slats.
+His administration has already spent millions constructing wall prototypes near the border in San Diego.

-Democrats said the White House did not budge on the president's key demand, $5.6 billion to build a wall along the U.S.-Mexico border.
+Democrats said the White House did not budge on the president's demand for the wall money.
 The White House said money was not discussed in depth, but the administration was clear about the need for a wall and the goal of resolving the shutdown all at once, not piecemeal.

 Acting chief of staff Mick Mulvaney told NBC's "Meet the Press" that he believes Democrats "think they're winning the PR battle and they're willing to drag this out because they think it hurts the president."
 Democrats familiar with the meeting said the White House position was "untenable."